 Best things to do in spring in NYC

 New Yorkers and out-of-towners alike flock to this floral-filled exhibition, where jaw-dropping arrangements decorated to fit a specific theme are on display for two weeks.
-The theme for this 44th annual installment at the megachain’s Herald Square location is Journey to Paradisios.
+The subject for 2019's installment at the megachain’s Herald Square location is Journey to Paradisios.
 Translation?
 It's a cosmic dream offering revelers an out-of-this-world representation of outer space.
 Flower arrangements are designed to show off the "mystery of the cosmos," so we imagine there will be nods to comets, stars, planets and more astrological wonders.

 Robert De Niro and co.'s Tribeca Film Festival has long shown a spotlight on local indie features, documentaries, foreign films, the latest from big-name talent and the greatest from up-and-coming filmmakers.
 We've got your complete one-stop-shopping guide to Tribeca Film Festival: our personal must-see picks, movie screenings, ticket info, a list of nearby bars and restaurants and oh-so-much more.